-Many a time I have students who have the ability to at least start to improvise guitar solos, good solos if they commit to practicing the art of improvisation for a while, but they’re afraid that it’s not within their reach because they think they can’t play fast enough, that they can’t “shred”, and that they can only play solos when they learn that, or, if not exactly shred, play notes very fast.
+Many a time I have students who have the ability to at least start to improvise guitar solos, good solos if they commit to practicing the art of improvisation for a while, but they’re afraid that it’s not within their reach because they think they can’t play fast guitar, that they can’t “shred”, and that they can only play solos when they learn that, or, if not exactly shred, play guitar very fast.

 I can hardly blame them because I used to hold that belief myself.
-For a long while, I was spending a lot of my practice time focusing on speed, assuming that once I could play fast, then I can automatically play “real” solos.
+For a long while, I was spending a lot of my practice time focusing on building speed, assuming that once I could play guitar fast, then I can automatically play “real” solos.

 I did learn how to play pretty fast, but the magic just didn’t happen when I did.
 My guitar solos were a succession of fast notes with bent strings thrown in the middle and lacked not only passion, but also any sense of real melody.